South America is home to some of the most beautiful places in the world.

 La Casa del Arbol swing was originally set up by a local for himself to enjoy but this swing quickly became very popular for its beautiful location.

 Now The Swing At The End Of The World is one of the biggest attractions in South America drawing tourists from all over the world.
 With an entrance fee of just $1, this swing is also one of the cheapest attractions around so you can expect major crowds unless you come super early in the morning.

 Gocta waterfall is a beautiful hidden gem in Peru’s Chachapoyas region.
-As one of the biggest waterfalls in the world, you would expect the Gocta waterfall to be quite popular, but it’s remote location and difficulty in accessing it deters most visitors from traveling here.
+As one of the biggest waterfalls in the world, you would expect the Gocta waterfall to be quite popular, but its remote location and difficulty in accessing it deter most visitors from traveling here.

 If you like waterfalls, it’s well worth a trip to visit these two beauties in the Amazonas rainforest jungle.

-In general, the Chachapoyas region in Peru lacks good infrastructure and the roads can be pretty rough getting there.
-If you plan a trip here, expect some rugged car rides, lots of beautiful off-the-beaten-path jungle hikes and stunning multi-tiered waterfalls.
+In general, the Chachapoyas region in Peru lacks good infrastructure and the roads can be pretty rough to get there.
+If you plan a trip here, expect some rugged car rides, lots of beautiful off-the-beaten-path jungle hikes, and stunning multi-tiered waterfalls.

 Without a doubt, Peru has some of the most stunning alpine hikes in South America.
 With pristine blue glacier lakes and rugged mountain scenery, Peru attracts hikers from all over the world.